rizkylearns/thought-experiment/_posts/2016-03-15-silly-iot-the-protocol.md

 tags: idea concept built
 ---

+Head to my [Hydra Project Github Page](https://github.com/rizkylearns/project-hydra) to see how this concept is built

 # Silly Message (Binary) Protocol

 A Silly Message Binary Protocol (SMBP) is composed of three fields: